 Here are a few ideas on how they could better address both customer service and preventing credential compromise.
-In the end these things can go a long way to retaining customers and keeping the bottom line growing in the right direction.
+In the end, these things can go a long way to retaining customers and keeping the bottom line growth in the right direction.

 4 Things Online Retailers can do to Better Address Customer Security Concerns/Issues and Retain Customers